 AAU President Memorandum

-The Association of American Universities (AAU), of which the University of Rochester is a member, filed an amicus brief yesterday.
+The Association of American Universities (AAU), of which the University of Rochester is a member, filed an amicus brief.
 The impact to all schools, including the UofR, is included.

 UR Issued Statements